gocraft/work/README.md

 The comparison benchmarks were run against repositories that were stale and unmaintained by fall of 2018.
 Invalid import paths were causing tests to fail in go-lib, which has background and indexer packages that rely on this repository.
-As the benchmarks were no longer needed, they were removed.
+As the benchmarks were not currently needed, they were removed.

 ## Authors